model-checking/kani/rfc/src/rfcs/0008-function-contracts.md

 Enabling function contracts is a non-invasive change.
 While it contains a new API, that API is strictly additive for users.
 All prior operations are unchanged.

-A `-Zcontracts` guard will be added wich is necessary to access any of the contract functionality (attributes) described below.
-Any use of such attributes without `-Zcontracts` is a compile time error.
+A `-Zcontracts` guard will be added which is necessary to access any of the contract functionality described below.
+Any use of the contracts API, such as attributes, without `-Zcontracts` is a compile time error.

 ### Caveats